Nadim147c/Discord-Leveling-Bot/README.md

 -   **TOKEN:** Your discord bot token.
 [Discord Developer Portal](https://discord.com/developers/applications).
 -   **MONGODB:** Link of your MongoDB database.
 [MongoDB](https://www.mongodb.com/).

-You can create a `.env` file on your local computer or add secrets in replit.

 #### ⚙ Customization

 You can find all necessary configurations in the [config.ts](src/config.ts) file.
 Make sure you change them correctly.